 How High Above Your Fireplace Should Your TV Be?

 When hanging your TV above the fireplace, use the same basic guidelines as when determining how high to hang pictures over furniture.
 The professionals who hung our TV said that they typically hang them 6-8″ above the fireplace mantel.
-My personal preference is between 5-6″ above the mantel (ours is hung at a little under 6″).
+My personal preference is 5-6″ above the mantel (ours is hung at a little under 6″).
 So overall, I’d say that between 5-8″ above the mantel is a good height to hang your TV (if compatible with recommended clearances in both your TV and fireplace owner’s manuals).

 How Do I Protect My TV From Fireplace Heat?